whizsid/whizsid.github.io/blog/posts/display_list_of_paths_as_a_tree_view.md

 ## Sending file click events

-We use prop as a callback to send events to an outer component. define a callback prop in the `FileBrowser` component and make it optional.
+The only way to send click events is taking a callback as a prop and call the callback prop. define a callback prop in the `FileBrowser` component and make it optional.

 ```tsx
 # src/FileBrowser.tsx